crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 gitlab-uploads         Opaque                                4      7m1s
 ```

-Note: Kubernetes cluster claim is created in "privileged" mode; thus the kubernetes cluster resource secret is located in `crossplane-system` namespace, however, will not need to use this secret for our GitLab demo deployment.
+Note: Kubernetes cluster claim is created in "privileged" mode; thus the kubernetes cluster resource secret is located in `crossplane-system` namespace, however, you will not need to use this secret for our GitLab demo deployment.

-At this point, all GitLab managed resources should be in ready to consume state and this completes crossplane resource provisioning phase.
+At this point, all GitLab managed resources should be ready to consume and this completes the Crossplane resource provisioning phase.

 ### GKE Cluster
-Following a set of steps will prepare the GKE Cluster for GitLab installation.
+Following the below steps will prepare the GKE Cluster for GitLab installation.

-- First, get GKE Cluster name by examining the Kubernetes Resource Claim
+- First, get the GKE Cluster's name by examining the Kubernetes Resource Claim
 ```bash
 kubectl get -f cluster/examples/gitlab/gcp/resource-claims/kubernetes.yaml
 ```